Top Electrical Upgrades

 GFCI Outlets

 You’ve probably seen these outlets with the little “Test” and “Reset” buttons.
 Those are GFCI outlets, which stands for ground fault circuit interrupter outlets, sometimes called fault circuit interrupter outlets.
 They’re designed to protect you from electrical shocks, and they do so as a ground fault circuit interrupter.
 They constantly monitor the flow of electricity, and if they detect a problem (like electricity flowing where it shouldn’t, such as through water or a person), they cut the power almost instantly.
+These types of electrical upgrades are essential for improving safety, and GFCI outlets are one of the top electrical upgrades that homeowners can make to safeguard their homes.

 Smart Home Integration